Nico-Curti/rFBP/README.md

 ```

 > :warning: The setup file requires the `Cython` and `Numpy` packages, thus make sure to pre-install them!
+> We are working on some workarounds to solve this issue.

 The `Python` installation can be performed with or without the `C++` installation.
 The `Python` installation is always executed using [`setup.py`](https://github.com/Nico-Curti/blob/master/setup.py) script.